Ninyo97/missing-semester-ml-dev/readme.md

 4. `__init__.py` is a file that tells Python that the folder is a package.
 It can be empty, but it is required for Python to recognize the folder as a package.
 If you create a `__init__.py` file, then you can even write `import models`, for example.
 This is not necessary.

+### Step 7: Configs

+- Configs parsing is a generally large refactor.
+Function definitions change, variables get introduced.
+One needs to be careful about config parsing but it hugely increases the usability of the code.
+- Currently, we have added a few training arguments for config parsing.
+- There are many different ways of handling configs, using `hydra`, `OmegaConf` and more libraries.